lhcb/experiments/README.md

 # LHCb data analysis experiments

-This is a repository for demonstrating that cool new data analysis method you came up with, or to show how we might use that new library you found at LHCb.
+This is a repository for demonstrating that cool new data analysis method you came up with, or to show how we might use that new library you found.

 # Contents